 Regulation

-The rules for homeschool participation in Vermont changed in 2023.
+Vermont offers one option for homeschooling.
+As mentioned above, the rules for homeschool participation in the state changed in 2023.
 For example, families must still submit a Notice of Intent form to the state when they begin homeschooling.
 However, they no longer must submit a minimum course of study.
 See here for more information on these recent changes.
 Vermont requires parents who elect to homeschool their children, ages 6 to 16, to notify the state annually.
 Parents must attest that students will receive a minimum of 175 days of instruction.
 Instruction in the core subjects (with some variation by age) is also required, although reporting a minimum course of study to the state is no longer required.
 Parents must, instead, attest that students receive core instruction.
+The Agency of Education’s Home Study Team oversees homeschool participation and is responsible for ensuring compliance with the requirements.

 There are no minimum parent education requirements.
 The recent law changes also removed the requirement that families submit an end-of-year assessment to the state.
 Still, homeschooled students are required to choose one of several assessment options to measure personal progress and retain for their records.
 Assessment options include standardized testing, evaluation by a certified teacher, or a portfolio of work.